Thorndon Eye Clinic

 Wendy joined the team in mid 2014.
 She has had extensive overseas experience working in optometry in the capacity of a dispensing optician and contact lens fitter.

 Paddy Dwen – Practice Administrator

-Paddy is one of the first people that you will meet when you walk through our doors or when you phone the practice.
-Paddy has worked in the health sector, both public and private, and has been a lead administrator at Thorndon Eye Clinic for many years.
+Paddy is one of our three Practice Administrators.
+She has worked in the health sector, both public and private, and has been a lead administrator at Thorndon Eye Clinic for many years.

 Sue Johnston – Practice Administrator

-Sue works with Paddy at our front desk and joined us in 2013.
-She has had many years of experience working in administration in the health sector.
+Sue works at our front desk and joined us in 2013.
+She has had many years of experience working in administration.

 What is Ophthalmology?

 Ophthalmology is the branch of specialist medicine that is focused on the health of eyes and their surrounding tissues, including muscles, bones, eyelids, and tear production/drainage systems.
 Your eye is the organ of vision and consists of the cornea (the outer clear layer), the sclera (the white of the eye), the iris (the coloured part), the lens (lies behind the iris) and the retina (the light-sensitive lining at the back of the eye).
 Your eyes ‘see’ by focusing light that enters the eye onto the retina which sends the image to the brain by the optic nerve.